-When there is policy or procedure identified as needing review due to a student grievance, the assistant provost for student success and retention and the provost, in collaboration, will suggest that a review of the policy or procedure be conducted by the appropriate committee.
+When there is policy or procedure identified as needing review due to a student grievance, the director of student advocacy and success and the provost, in collaboration, will suggest that a review of the policy or procedure be conducted by the appropriate committee.
 For example, an academic policy for grading and/or degree earning will be submitted to the Academic Standards Committee, a policy related to residence life would be referred to the Office of the Dean of Students, and a policy for gender-based discrimination would be referred to the Title IX Task Force.